papadanku/RealityDocs/docs/source/technical/python/reference/bf2.rst

    .. py:method:: setSpawnGroup(t)
    .. py:method:: getKit()

-      :return: The current player's kit object.
+      :return: The current player's kit object

    .. py:method:: getVehicle()

+      :return: The current player's vehicle object
-      :return: The current player's vehicle object.
-If the player is not in a vehicle at the time this returns the player's soldier object.
+      :return: The player's soldier object if the player is not in a vehicle at the time

    .. py:method:: getDefaultVehicle()

-      :return: The player's soldier object, no matter what vehicle they are in.
+      :return: The player's soldier object, no matter what vehicle they are in

    .. py:method:: getPrimaryWeapon()

-      :return: The weapon object for the player's currently selected weapon.
+      :return: The weapon object for the player's currently selected weapon

    .. py:method:: getAddress()

-      :return: The player's IP address.
+      :return: The player's IP address

    .. py:method:: setIsInsideCP(val)
    .. py:method:: getIsInsideCP()